 - For online communication apps such as FaceTime or Skype, make sure to stay with the child and facilitate the conversations by participating in them.

 - Use devices in a common area rather than in the child’s bedroom, so that adults can control the content.

 As a general rule, no more than two hours per day is recommended for recreational activities.
 However, this depends on the content (social media, video games, chats, TV, etc.), the context (time of day, multitasking, etc.), and the young person’s individual traits (age, physical and mental health, analytical skills, critical thinking, etc.).
 Parental supervision must therefore be based on these criteria.

 For younger children especially, the content should be educational and the devices should be used in common areas, where adults can control the content, rather than in children’s bedrooms.

-Negative impacts on vision, sleep, learning abilities and weight have been reported in 5- to 12-year-olds.
+Negative impacts on vision, sleep, learning abilities and lifestyle habits have been reported in 6- to 12-year-olds.

 13- to 19-year-olds

 Canadian organizations that had adopted a position on the issue no longer suggest a specific length of time for this age group, but recommend analyzing the situation in relation to the relevance of the content (school work, social media, video games, chats, TV, etc.), the context (time of day, multitasking, etc.), and the young person’s individual traits (age, physical and mental health, analytical skills, critical thinking, etc.).

 Negative impacts on vision, sleep, learning ability, and weight have been reported in this age group.
 Other negative impacts on psychological health (body image anxiety, depression, conduct disorders or emotional disorders) have also been identified.